OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If any of the terms below are not defined in this Privacy Statement or the OST, they have the definitions below.

 **General**.
-When a customer tries, purchases or subscribes to Enterprise and Developer Products, or obtains support for such products, Microsoft collects data to provide the service including uses compatible with providing the service, providing the best experiences with our products, operate our business, and communicate with the customer.
+When a customer tries, purchases, uses, or subscribes to Enterprise and Developer Products, or obtains support for such products, Microsoft collects data to provide the service, including uses compatible with providing the service, provide the best experiences with our products, operate our business, and communicate with the customer.
 For example:

 *   When a customer engages with a Microsoft sales representative, we collect the customer’s name and contact data, along with information about the customer’s organization, to support that engagement.
 *   When a customer interacts with a Microsoft support professional, we collect Device and Usage data or error reports to diagnose and resolve problems.
 *   When a customer pays for products, we collect contact and payment data to process the payment.
-*   When a customer receives communications for Microsoft, we use data to personalize the content of the communication.
+*   When a customer receives communications from Microsoft, we use data to personalize the content of the communication.

-This data is used to provide the Enterprise and Developer Products, operate our business, improve our products and personalize your experiences.
-For example, we may use this data to personalize the contents of our communications to you.

 The Enterprise and Developer Products enable you to purchase, subscribe to or use other products and online services from Microsoft or third parties with different privacy practices, and those other products and online services will be governed by their respective privacy statements and policies.